mingwen1989/intro_vacationsuggest/README.md

 ### Vacation Suggest App###

+##By Ming##

 The app will suggest a popular vacation destination to you based on your preferences.
+Try various combinations to see us in action!

 Licensed under the GNU Free Documentation License.